ayanchevski/fitness-helper-ajs/README.md

 #### Cloning the repo
 ```
   git clone https://github.com/ayanchevski/fitness-helper-ajs.git
-  cd ./fitness-helper
+  cd ./fitness-helper-ajs
 ```

 #### Set up Mongodb
 Installation https://docs.mongodb.com/manual/installation/
-Start the database @localhost on the default port create `fhelper` database, which the nodejs backend will use
+Start the database @localhost on the default port create `test` database, which the nodejs backend will use

 #### Start the web Server
 ```